 Recommendation C – Use Total Remuneration Package as much as possible

 One element that will be affected by this is salary sacrifice for pensions.
-If you’ve not heard this before, this involves an employee giving up part of their salary and the employer contributing that amount to their pension.
+If you’ve not heard of this before, this involves an employee giving up part of their salary and the employer contributing that amount to their pension.
 At first sight, that appears to be no different from an employee deciding to contribute the same amount to their pension pot from their gross pay.
 However, the current pay gap regulations treat these differently with employees choosing salary sacrifice having their net pay after sacrifice used in the calculations and employees choosing pension contributions having their gross pay before pension contribution used in the calculations.
 This is weird but it is a direct result of the fact the ONS in their pay gap method take a sample of HMRC records and in HMRC eyes, the former is a different situation to the latter.
-This is something that should be changed.
+This is one of the main examples that helped me to realise that Parliament had copied the ONS methodology wholesale in 2010 on the spurious grounds of comparability which I now say is not needed.
+This is something that needs to be changed.

 Recommendation D – Change Bonus Pay to Variable Pay